Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 15th in the league.

-- The Giants' 3.94 team ERA ranks ninth across all MLB pitching staffs.
+- The Giants' 3.95 team ERA ranks ninth among all MLB pitching staffs.

+- The Giants will send Webb (9-9) to the mound to make his 26th start of the season as he looks for his 10th victory.
+He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.

-- In his last outing on Sunday against the Texas Rangers, the right-hander went 4 1/3 innings, allowing six earned runs while surrendering nine hits.
+- His most recent appearance was on Sunday against the Texas Rangers, when the right-hander threw 8 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.